 Erik “Trek” Utrecht, owner of Michigan Defensive Firearms Institute (MDFI), has been the tip of the spear in this effort.
 He uncovered that a member of the gun community was defrauding friends and community members out of money in the name of the slain agent.
 Utrecht and others immediately exposed the scam, which had pulled in roughly $11,000.

-Following the bike ride in 2016, the community raised over $20,000 at their first auction.
-Over $122,800 has been raised in the memory of Brian Terry.
+Following the 2016 bike ride, the community raised over $20,000 at its first auction, and over $122,800 has been raised in Brian Terry’s memory.

-The mission of the Brian Terry Foundation is to “honor Brian’s work ethic, love of country and love for his fellow Border Patrol Agents”.
+The mission of the Brian Terry Foundation is to “honor Brian’s work ethic, love of country, and love for his fellow Border Patrol Agents.”

 By the end of 2017, all the gunmen suspected to be involved in Terry’s death had been rounded up.